felixagren97/jaxpi/README.md

 This repository is an adaptation of the [JAX-PI repository from Predictive Intelligence Lab](https://github.com/PredictiveIntelligenceLab/jaxpi) for a master's thesis at the Department of Electrical Engineering at Chalmers University of Technology.
 It offers a comprehensive implementation of physics-informed neural networks (PINNs), seamlessly integrating several advanced network architectures, and training algorithms from [An Expert's Guide to Training Physics-informed Neural Networks
 ](https://arxiv.org/abs/2308.08468) and adapts these to the domain of discharge physics.
 ## Demo
 A demonstration notebook for running the code on Google Colab is available [here](https://colab.research.google.com/drive/1a33Zx5J9NJ3mn8uNzxFKQq_m0DLjST9Q?usp=sharing).
-The next sections will provide a more thorough description of how to use the repo.
+The next sections will provide a more thorough description of using the repo.

 ## Installation

-Ensure that you have Python 3.8 or later installed on your system.
+Please ensure you have Python 3.8 or later installed on your system.
 Our code is GPU-only.
 We highly recommend using the most recent versions of JAX and JAX-lib, along with compatible CUDA and cuDNN versions.
 The code has been tested and confirmed to work with the following versions: